saschanaz/kissmey/README.md

 * Get JSON from Fastify and pass it to Rust backend
 * Add Jest/E2E tests to the original Misskey repository and sync back here to keep being compatible
-	* But write unit tests in Rust
+	* But also write unit tests in Rust